Display location: Currently undergoing restoration

 The booster section of the Navaho was later donated by the Florida Power and Light Company in 1967 and was then erected as one complete Navaho XSM-64 in the museum rocket garden.

 The Navaho remained on display in the museum rocket garden until it was removed for restoration in September 1996.
 The restoration took place in Hangar C at Cape Canaveral Air Force Station by corrosion specialist Keith Davidson of AirCorr Inc., Melbourne, Florida.
-With restoration complete, the Navaho was moved to its present location in March 1999.
+With restoration complete, the Navaho was moved to the History Center on March 1999.
+On 7 October 2016, high winds driven by Hurricane Matthew toppled the Navaho from its launcher, severely damaging it.
+The Navaho is currently undergoing restoration in Hangar "C"

 Navaho Project MX-770 News Report